Smoked Corn on the Cob has amazing flavor, unlike any other corn you’ve eaten before! Put away the Instant Pot and learn how to smoke corn on the cob!

 Best Wood for Smoking Corn on the Cob

-Any flavor of wood chips will work well with this recipe.
-But, Applewood smoke is a nice pairing with corn.
+Any flavor of wood chips will work well when smoking corn, but applewood smoke is a particularly nice pairing with this vegetable.

 Other options include peach, cherry, hickory, mesquite, and maple.
-You can try a variety of wood, because when you smoke foods, they take on the flavor of the wood chips you use.
+You can try a variety of woods — when you smoke foods, they take on the flavor of the wood chips you use.

 You don’t have to cover the corn with the husks if you don’t want to.
 Another option is to fold the husks back and tie them with twine to make a handle.